Jeffreymaniac/WinterWebPheonix/documentation.md

 # Documentation

+Add this to your js file: `const winterWebPheonixClass = new winterWebPheonix();` All of the functions documented below are in that class.

+## Page manipulation

+### Reload page

+Use the `winterWebPheonix.reloadPage();` function for reloading the page

 ## Canvas

-First, have a canvas element with the attribute: `id="djs-canvas"`.
-Now you're done setting it up!

 ### Circles
-Use the `makeCircle();` function for making a circle.
+Use the `winterWebPheonix.makeCircle();` function for making a circle.

 Function parameters:

-* First: x
-* Second: y
-* Third: size

-## Icons

-The icons are in multiple different image formats, just not too much of SVG formats.
-But thats fine, because you specify the color in the value.

-The function that you use is `djsIcon()`.

-Function parameters:

-* First: id - enter the id of the HTML element that you would like to be replaced by an icon
+* First: id    | the id of the `<canvas>` element that you want the circle to be in
-* Second: icon - enter the name of the icon
+* Second: x    | the x coordinate of where you want the circle to be

-Icon names:

-*
+* Third: y     | the y coordinate of where you want the circle to be
+* Fourth: size | the size of the circle